 Good Bubs is a social enterprise on a mission to help more bubs have a positive start in life.
-We design and sell baby gifts and donate 50% of our profits to early childhood development programs.
+We design and sell baby products and donate at least 50% of our profits to early childhood development programs.
 As parents ourselves, we know how important those early years are.
 We believe no child should go without their basic needs met and we want to help make this a reality.
-We officially launched in January 2019 following a successful crowdfunding campaign backed by nearly 200 incredible supporters who shared our vision!
-(1)
+We officially launched in January 2019 following a successful crowdfunding campaign backed by nearly 200 incredible supporters who believed in what we were doing .

 Helping bubs in need

 We focus our funds on four outcome areas that are critical in delivering long term impact and are supported by a strong body of evidence [2,3]:

 At the start of 2020 we made our first donation from our first official year in business.
-Being our first year, our profits (and therefore our donations) were modest, but we intend to continue growing these as we grow as an organisation.
 We donated just over $1200, split between two programs:

 - Bubup Wilam - an award winning Aboriginal Child and Family Centre in Thomastown, Victoria.

 - UNICEF's Early Childhood Development Program, which supports bubs around the world.

 We also donated 20 blankets and 20 burp cloth sets to an Aboriginal Early Learning Centre in New South Wales.

 As a social enterprise it is really important to us that our products are made ethically.
 We do this by commissioning independent ethical audits of our suppliers to make sure they meet international ethical production standards, including (among others):